 Download A Walking Tour of Bryan Park’s History: Discover 250 years of Park History and landscape evolution

 Visit Young’s Spring Site: Young’s Spring is famous as the site where Gabriel Prosser* and two dozen enslaved men planned a slave revolt during the summer of 1800.
 The FoBP Illustrated History of Bryan Park recounts the dramatic story, as do several other books.

 Young’s Spring is shown on early maps located about a hundred feet east of the dam, on the northern bank of Upham Brook.
-As the spring ran under ground, it followed the topography you can still see today, where Buckingham and Bryan Park Ave meet, just above Upham Brook.
-Note, too, further to the east, in Henrico County is a second spring, labeled Mineral Spring, which is now called Spring Park.
+As the spring ran under ground, it followed the topography you can still see today, where Buckingham and Bryan Park Avenue meet, just above Upham Brook.
+Note, too, that further to the east, in Henrico County is a second spring, known as Mineral Spring, which is now called Spring Park.

 Unfortunately, in the early 20th century, road and utility improvements buried the stream underground, but groundwater still spills into the stream, when conditions are right.
 We would like to erect a marker or a memorial at this location soon to commemorate their brave gamble for freedom.